greymass/eosio-api-ext/README.md

+# Prerelease

+The APIs provided here are still in flux based on feedback being provided by the developer community.

 # Configuration

 Each `.env.example` file within the `./configs` folder and subfolders must be copied and potentially modified as an `.env` in the same folder.